Everything You Need To Know About Medicare Part D Drug Plans

 The acknowledgement, confirmation, or welcome letter you got from the plan.

-An enrollment confirmation number you got from the plan, and the plan name and phone number.
+An enrollment confirmation number, the plan name, and the plan's phone number.

 A copy of your official Medicare card that you can print by logging in or by creating your own Account at www.medicare.gov

 If you don't have any of these items, your pharmacist may be able to get your drug plan information.
-You'll need to provide your Medicare number or the last 4 digits of your Social Security Number.
-If your pharmacist can't get your drug plan information, you may have to pay for your prescriptions.
-If you do, save your receipts and contact your plan to get your money back.
+You'll need to provide your Medicare number or the last four digits of your Social Security Number.
+If your pharmacist can't access your drug plan information, you may have to pay for your prescriptions.
+If you do, save your receipts and contact your plan to get a refund.

 YOU CAN USE THE AUTOMATIC RE-FILL MAIL-ORDER SERVICE FOR YOUR PRESCRIPTION MEDICATIONS

 Some people with Medicare get their prescription drugs by using an “automatic refill” service that automatically delivers prescription drugs when you’re about to run out.
-In the past, some prescription drug plans weren’t making sure that some customers still wanted or needed a prescription drug and this created waste and unnecessary additional costs for people with Medicare and Medicare Prescription Drug Coverage, which is also referred to as Medicare Part D).
+In the past, some prescription drug plans didn’t ensure that customers still wanted or needed prescription drugs, creating waste and unnecessary costs for people with Medicare and Medicare Prescription Drug Coverage (also referred to as Medicare Part D).

-Now, plans have to get your approval to deliver a prescription (new or refill) unless you ask for the refill or request the new prescription.
-Some plans may ask you for your approval every year so that they can send you all new prescriptions without asking you before each delivery.
+Now, plans must obtain your approval to deliver a prescription (new or refill) unless you request the refill or a new prescription.
+Some plans may request your authorization annually so they can send you new prescriptions without asking before each delivery.
 Other plans may ask you before each delivery.
 This policy won’t affect refill reminder programs where you go in person to pick up the prescription, and it won’t apply to long-term care pharmacies that give out and deliver prescription drugs.
-Giving your approval may be a change for you if you've always used mail-order in the past and haven't had the opportunity to confirm that you still need refills.
+Giving your approval may be a change for you if you've always used mail-order and haven't had the opportunity to confirm that you still need refills.

 Contact your plan if you get any unwanted prescription drugs through an automated delivery program.